 You may be thinking, with the shortage of programmers in the job market all I need to do is show up and answer a few questions about basic Python syntax and let my degree or bootcamp certificate take care of the rest.
 Well let me be the first to tell you that is very unlikely to be the case, and even if it does work you are not likely to stay employed for long once the other members of your team realize you don't have the chops to cut it on their team.

 So, if you are looking to break into the Python programming space or even move up to a senior Python developer role, I invite you to keep reading as I layout some important tips for being as competitive as possible in the interviewing game.
+Keep in mind that most, if not all, of these tips also apply to remote jobs, which typically have similar hiring processes as those that require you to work on-site.

 Know your way around Python